3DGenomes/TADkit/README.md

 * d.
 Stacked “classical” tracks showing:
   * The genes found in the region covered by the current model (automatically fetched using the Ensembl REST API).
   * A linear depiction of the 3D proximity from the selected viewpoint to the rest of the model.
-  * A graph of the restraints imposed during modeling.
+  * A graph of the restraints imposed during modeling (blue for repulsive and red for attacting restraints).
 * e.
 Additional user-imported tracks.